adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 ## GetOriginatorByID

 > Originator GetOriginatorByID(ctx, originatorId, optional)
 Retrieves the details of an existing Originator.
-You need only supply the unique Originator identifier that was returned upon customer creation.
+You need only supply the unique Originator identifier that was returned upon receiver creation.

 ### Required Parameters